-Weight fluctuations and pregnancy can alter your body profile significantly, and it can be difficult to restore it to its original state – even when the pounds come off.
-The abdomen can be particularly challenging, as an expanding midsection may stretch the underlying muscles and make it nearly impossible to eliminate the bulge and achieve a flat, smooth contour once again.
-Fortunately, body contouring procedures are available to reverse the effects of weight gain and time.
-Abdominoplasty is a way to tighten the abdomen inside and out to produce the more active body profile you want.
+Weight fluctuations and pregnancy can alter your body profile significantly, and even when you’ve shed the unwanted pounds, it can be difficult to restore it to its original state.
+The abdomen can be particularly challenging, since stretching those underlying muscles can make it nearly impossible to eliminate the resulting bulge and thus achieve a flat, smooth contour once again.
+The solution?
+Body contouring that can reverse the effects of weight gain and time.
+Procedures like abdominoplasty tighten the abdomen inside and out, producing or returning you a more active body shape.

-Dr. Barrett has performed thousands of abdominoplasty procedures and works with each of his patients to tailor the surgery to the unique needs of the individual.
-Whether you are looking for a small amount of correction or more dramatic results, Dr. Barrett has the knowledge and techniques to ensure your tummy tuck produces natural, long-lasting results.
-As a surgeon that prides himself on taking ample time with each patient, rest assured Dr. Barrett will not proceed with your surgery until he knows you understand what to expect and you are comfortable moving forward.
+Dr. Barrett has performed thousands of abdominoplasty procedures and works with each of his patients to customize the surgery to their unique needs.
+Whether you’re looking for a small amount of correction or more dramatic results, Dr. Barrett has the knowledge and techniques to ensure your tummy tuck produces natural, long-lasting results.
+As a surgeon that prides himself on taking ample time with each patient, Dr. Barrett will not proceed with your surgery until he knows you understand what to expect and you’re comfortable moving forward.

 What is a Tummy Tuck?

-Abdominoplasty or tummy tuck surgery is designed for individuals who desire tight, contoured midsections.
-Depending on the needs of his patient, Dr. Barrett may tighten underlying muscles while removing tissue, fat and loose skin.
-Dr. Barrett frequently performs tummy tucks under general anesthesia and you may require an overnight in an aftercare facility.
-However, this surgery offers some of the most dramatic body contouring enhancement, with results that will last forever if you maintain a healthy lifestyle.
+Abdominoplasty or tummy tuck surgery is designed for individuals who desire tight, contoured midsections and offers some of the most dramatic body contouring enhancement, with results that will last a lifetime if you maintain a healthy lifestyle.
+Depending on your unique needs and body, Dr. Barrett may tighten underlying muscles while removing tissue, fat and loose skin.
+Dr. Barrett frequently performs tummy tucks under general anesthesia and you may require an overnight stay in an aftercare facility.

-A tummy tuck is frequently performed as a stand-alone procedure to improve the body contour when diet and exercise don’t do the trick.
-However, the surgery can also be combined with other treatments to enhance the outcome further.
-Common procedures done with a tummy tuck include breast enhancement and liposuction.
+A tummy tuck is frequently performed as a stand-alone procedure, but can also be combined with other treatments for even more enhanced results.
+Common procedures done with a tummy tuck include breast enhancement, liposuction and a Brazillian Butt Lift; the combination of which are often referred to as a “Mommy Makeover”.
 Dr. Barrett will advise you on the right procedures for you based on your specific concerns and the goals you hope to achieve.

 Is a Tummy Tuck Right for You?

-A tummy tuck is appropriate for both men and women that would like to tighten and flatten the midsection.
+A tummy tuck is appropriate for both men and women who would like to tighten and flatten the midsection.
 The best candidates might include:

 - Older, overweight individuals with folds of loose skin